 The German "Rheinmetall" heavy engineering works was established by Heinrich Ehrhardt in Düsseldorf in 1889 as the "Rheinische Metallwaren und Maschinenfabrik Aktiengesellschaft" (Rhein Metalwares and Engine Works Corporation) and registered on May 7th 1889.
 In the same year production started in rented accommodation in Dusseldorf's Talstrasse, and almost within a year they are employing 1,400 people producing 800,000 bullets a day.
 In 1901 a munitions factory was then acquired in Sömmerda, a small town near Erfurt in Thuringia, Germany, on the Unstrut river.
-Following the first world war the Sömmerda factory started producing office machines, typewriters, mechanical calculators, adding and listing machines, they continued to further develop their range of machines upto the second world war in 1939-45.
+Following the First World War the Sömmerda factory started producing office machines, typewriters, mechanical calculators, adding and listing machines, they continued to further develop their range of machines up to the Second World War in 1939-45.

-Following the second world war, the Sömmerda factory then found itself in the newly formed East Germany, with development and production now continuing as a state-run enterprise, but using the pre-war Rheinmetall name and logo.
+Following the Second World War, the Sömmerda factory then found itself in the newly formed East Germany, with development and production now continuing as a state-run enterprise, but using the pre-war Rheinmetall name and logo.
 In 1957, a group of young electronics engineers under the collective direction of Heinz Skolaude brought V.E.B.
 Büromaschinenwerk Sömmerda into the age of electronics.
 In 1960 the name was changed to "Supermetall" and then later to "Soemtron" in 1962, when they exhibited at the Leipzig Fair of that year an electronic Fakturierautomaten - the model EFA 380.
 1963 saw the next model the EFA 381 with magnetic core memory.

-With around one million computers, calculators and office machines, V.E.B.
+With production of around one million computers, calculators and office machines, V.E.B.
 Büromaschinenwerk Sömmerda was probably the largest manufacturer of mechanical and electronic computing technology in the eastern Bloc.
 Much of the information summarized here originates from a book by Annegret Schule, "BWS Sömmerda" (Desotron Erfurt 1995 ISBN 39-8039-311-9), which describes the history of the enterprise in some detail.
 Further information and numerous photos of the different Rheinmetall-Soemtron models can be found in a book by Alfred Waize, "Die Welt der Rechenmaschinen" - "The world of the Calculating Machines" (Desotron Erfurt 1999 ISBN 39-3287-509-5).

 Manufactured from 1966 to 1977 by V.E.B.
 Büromaschinenwerk Sömmerda, the Soemtron ETR series of calculators are by modern standards very basic six and seven function calculators with a 15 digit Nixie tube display or mechanical print mechanism.
-Three different units (and possibly four) were produced in the eleven year production run of these increasingly rare early electronic calculators from the Eastern Bloc.
+Three different units (possibly four) were produced in the eleven year production run of these increasingly rare early electronic calculators from the Eastern Bloc.

-Rumors continue to surface about the existence of a fourth ETR type, the extremely rear ETR 221, another printing variant like the 224 but split into two housings with a long umbilical cable.
-One machine apparently existed in London at the offices of the UK importers "Office and Electronic Machines".
+Rumours continue to surface about the existence of a fourth ETR type, an ETR 221 which was another printing variant like the 224 but split into two housings with a long umbilical cable, this machine was a predecessor to the 224 and ended up being the 224 prototype.
+One of these 221 machines apparently existed in London at the offices of the UK importers Office and Electronic Machines Ltd. (OEM Ltd.).
 Further information about the 221 can be found on the 221 page from the menu links above.

 In 1959 and 1960 Walter Kasper of VEB Elektronische Rechenmaschinen Wissenschaftlicher Industriebetrieb Karl-Marx-Stadt, as the inventor, applied for patents in Germany, France, England and Holland for a "Calculating Device" for the serial addition or subtraction of two binary numbers with BCD correction.
 The patents are - (with date filed / date granted) -